 - Graduate in any discipline with a minimum 2nd division.

-Students enrolled in the Diploma in Microfinance have a maximum of 1 and a half years (1.5 years) to complete the diploma.
+Students enrolled in the Diploma in Microfinance have a maximum of 18 months (1.5 years) to complete the diploma.
 The 1.5 year period commences from the date of enrollment.

 Candidates who do not pass either or none of the two components of assessment in the first session will have the option of 2 re-takes.